Robert, newly anointed First Baronet Ballard, scowled at the dark-haired reflection in his dressing mirror.

-“I don’t mind... but of course, that would be up to the ladies.”
-Ellie turned to the others.
+“I don’t mind... but of course that would be up to the ladies.”
+Carrie turned to the others.
 “Would that be all right with you?”

 The older woman looked Lizzie up and down, then turned to the girl.
 “I’ll leave it up to my daughter.
 Helen?”

 A termagant and a daughter anxious to please her, Lizzie concluded.
 The perfect recipe for an unpleasant encounter.
-No wonder Ellie was having trouble pleasing them.
+No wonder Carrie was having trouble pleasing them.
 Still, as Jacob said, the customer was always right.
-So she smiled, expressed a hope that her efforts would leave them well pleased, and took Ellie’s place.
+So she smiled, expressed a hope that her efforts would leave them well pleased, and took Carrie’s place.